Looking to make new friends in Bath? Connect with friendly locals for relaxed meet-ups, walks, coffee chats and easy plans that fit around your week.

 Take things at your own pace and connect in a way that feels comfortable for you.

-Whether you have just moved to Bath or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Bath, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: